maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

  1. The parsing will go through a corrective parser that tries to add missing stars into places where they would make the input syntactically valid.
 In addition to this the parsing may apply additional syntax specific to the input type.
-Those inserted stars will be tagged in the resultting AST.
+Those inserted stars will be tagged in the resulting AST.
- 2. Syntactic candy filtters will be applied to the AST.
+ 2. Syntactic candy filters will be applied to the AST.
  3. Early phase feature detection will be applied to the AST, without modification of the AST, `sin^2(x)` detection and similar pattern matching.
-    This detection may lead to processing markking a whole subtree of the AST as invalid so that insert stars of other remaining steps do not modify it further.
+    This detection may lead to processing marking a whole subtree of the AST as invalid so that insert stars of other remaining steps do not modify it further.
- 4. Additional star inserttion based on the inputs preferences will be applied to the AST.
+ 4. Additional star insertion, based on the input's preferences, will be applied to the AST.
 Again added stars will be tagged in the AST.
      - common variable/constant identification `xpi => x*pi`
      - common function identification `xsin(x) => x*sin(x)`